Typhoon In-fa strengthening while on track to impact Japan, Taiwan and China - KESQ

 Torrential rains have hit central China’s Henan province since Friday, affecting more than 144,660 residents, according to China’s state news agency Xinhua on Tuesday.
 More than 10,000 have been relocated to safer places.

-The highest level of rainfall was seen in Lushan County’s Pingdingshan City with 15.8 inches (400.8 millimeters) of precipitation, Xinhua reports, adding that rainwater has damaged more than 35 square miles (9,000 hectares) of crops, causing losses worth $11.3 million.
+The highest level of rainfall was seen in Lushan County’s Pingdingshan City with 15.8 inches of precipitation, Xinhua reports, adding that rainwater has damaged more than 35 square miles of crops, causing losses worth $11.3 million.

 The-CNN-Wire